chafey/ethereum-signed-http/README.md

-# ethereum-ipfs-secure-sharing
+# ethereum-signed-http
-Repository showing how to securely share data using ethereum blockchain and ipfs distributed file system
+Repository showing how to make ethereum account signed http requests from a Dapp to a node.js server using a smart contract